If you’re interested in a career in health and wellness management, you have a range of choices.

 Health and Wellness Management Resources

-The University of Wisconsin Health and Wellness Management program is a Premier Provider of the Wellness Council of America (WELCOA) and a member of the Wellness Council of Wisconsin (WCWI).
-These partnerships allow the master’s program to stay up to date and connected with workplace wellness resources.
+The UW Health and Wellness Management program is a Premier Provider of the Wellness Council of America (WELCOA) and a member of the Wellness Council of Wisconsin (WCWI).
+These partnerships allow the master’s program to stay up-to-date and connected with workplace wellness resources.

-Other health and wellness management resources you may find helpful:
+Other wellness management resources you may find helpful:

 - Wellable’s employee wellness challenges and health content